-Lately, you’ve been concerned about your teenager.
-Maybe they haven’t been interested with connecting with their friends as much as they used to.
+Lately, you’re concerned about your teenager.
+In fact, you’ve been wondering if therapy for teens could help with warning signs.
+Maybe they haven’t been interested in connecting with their friends as much as they used to.
 Perhaps their teacher has called you to talk about how they have been doing in school.
 Or maybe they’ve been spending long hours alone in their room rather than doing the activities they used to enjoy.

-The teenage years can be really tough for teens and parents.
+The teenage years can be tough for teens and parents.
 This time of life can be so challenging emotionally, physically, hormonally, and socially.
 But, today’s teens have even more that they are up against.
-There is so much to negotiate with social media, peer pressure, bullying, school expectations, the pressure to prepare for the future, and so much more.
+There is so much to negotiate.
+Social media, peer pressure, bullying, school expectations, and the pressure to prepare for the future can cause a lot of stress

 Many parents find that their teen starts to pull away at some point and struggle to know how to handle it.
-We often think of our own teenage years and try to figure out how we would have wanted to be supported.
+We often think of our teenage years and try to figure out how we would have wanted to receive support.
 And even if you’ve raised older children before, you can feel at a loss with how to connect to your teen.
 Each child and each young adult are different in their needs and how they react to tough situations.

-Maybe you’ve realized that things have slowly gotten worse and aren’t sure what to do.
+Maybe you’ve realized that things have become worse and aren’t sure what to do.
 You are wondering whether you should talk to them about going to therapy or how you can help.
 It’s easy to second guess yourself and wonder if you’re overreacting or doing the right thing.

-However, there are a few signs that indicate therapy would be a smart choice for your teen.
+However, there are a few signs that indicate therapy for teens may be a smart choice.